goruck/smart-zoneminder/README.md

 Please see the Object Detection Server's [README](https://github.com/goruck/smart-zoneminder/blob/master/obj-detect/README.md) for installation instructions.

 ## Face Recognition (face-det-rec)
 The Face Detection and Recognition module, [face-det-rec](https://github.com/goruck/smart-zoneminder/tree/master/face-det-rec) is run as a Python program from the Alarm Uploader and it uses dlib and the face_recognition API as described above.
-You need to first encode examples of faces you want recognized by using another program in the same directory.
+You need to first encode examples of faces you want recognized by using the *encode_faces.py* program in the same directory.

 Please see the Face Recognition's [README](https://github.com/goruck/smart-zoneminder/blob/master/face-det-rec/README.md) for installation instructions.

 ## Alarm Clip Generator (gen-vid)
 The Alarm Clip Generator, [gen-vid](https://github.com/goruck/smart-zoneminder/blob/master/cgi/gen-vid.py), is a python script run in Apache's CGI on the local server that generates an MP4 video of an alarm event given its Event ID, starting Frame ID and ending Frame ID.
 The script is initiated via the CGI by the Alexa skill handler and the resulting video is played back on an Echo device with a screen upon a user's request.

 ZoneMinder does offer a [streaming video API](https://github.com/ZoneMinder/zoneminder/blob/master/src/zms.cpp) that can be used to view the event with the alarm frames via a web browser.
-However rhe Alexa [VideoApp Interface](https://developer.amazon.com/docs/custom-skills/videoapp-interface-reference.html) that's used to playback the alarm clip requires very specific formats which are not supported by the ZoneMinder streaming API.
+However the Alexa [VideoApp Interface](https://developer.amazon.com/docs/custom-skills/videoapp-interface-reference.html) that's used to playback the alarm clip requires very specific formats which are not supported by the ZoneMinder streaming API.
 Additionally I wanted to show only the alarm frames and not the entire event which also isn't supported by the Zoneminder API.
 Also its possible to create the video clip completely on the cloud from the alarm images stored in DynamoDB, however gaps would likely exist in videos created this way because there's no guarantee that ZoneMinder's motion detection would pick up all frames.
 So I decided to create gen-vid but it does come at the expense of complexity and user perceived latency since a long alarm clip takes some time to generate on my local machine.
 I'll be working to reduce this latency.

 Please see the Alarm Clip Generator's [README](https://github.com/goruck/smart-zoneminder/blob/master/cgi/README.md) for installation instructions.
 Apache must be setup to enable the CGI, see above.